-Figure 5.
+Figure 7.
 Seasonal cycle of WTD of minerotrophic (FENS), ombrotrophic (BOGS) and minerotrophic in regions localised as ombrotrophic (FENS in BOGS areas) with the standard precipitation (STD) (full line), 50% of the precipitation (50% PRECIP) (dashed line) and 150% of the precipitation (150% PRECIP) (dotted line)

-Snowfall in these Siberian areas covers the soil with water from December to April, while the averaged simulated water table depth in summer reaches more than 1.5 m depth for ombrotrophic bogs soils that are not supplied with water by runoff (as shown in Fig. 5).
+(as shown in Fig. 7).
 In the case of ombrotrophic bogs, the 50% precipitation reduction results in a summer water table depth increase of 93%.
-When precipitation is increased by 50% the WTD in summer is reduced by 37% (Fig. 5).
+When precipitation is increased by 50% the WTD in summer is reduced by 37% (Fig. 7).

 The mean WTD of soil of minerotrophic fens reaches 14 cm in summer.
 The water supply from the runoff allows the fen soils to have a WTD closer to the surface than bog soils.
-When we reduce the precipitation by 50%, the water table depth of fen soils increases by 1 m, which corresponds to a relative increase of 7.19 (Fig. 6).
-The additional water supply makes minerotrophic peatlands (FENS) much more sensitive to precipitation than ombrotrophic peatlands (BOGS) (as shown in Fig.
+When we reduce the precipitation by 50%, the water table depth of fen soils increases by 1 m, which corresponds to a relative increase of 7.19 (Fig. 8).
+The additional water supply makes minerotrophic peatlands (FENS) much more sensitive to precipitation than ombrotrophic peatlands (BOGS) (as shown in Fig. 8).

-15 6).
 A 50% precipitation increase leads to a permanent flooding of these soils.

 However, minerotrophic peatlands in this study are located south of 64°N. In order to compare sensitivity to precipitation of minerotrophic with ombrotrophic peatlands in the same weather conditions, it is advisable to consider also minerotrophic peatlands in areas where peatlands have been diagnosed as ombrotrophic.
-To make this comparison, a third simulation was carried out by feeding the peatlands in the ombrotrophic regions by runoff ("FENS in BOG areas" case in Figure 6).
+To make this comparison, a third simulation was carried out by feeding the peatlands in the ombrotrophic regions by runoff ("FENS in BOG areas" case in Figure 8).
 The WTD of these soils are equivalent to other minerotrophic soils.
 The reduction of precipitation by 50% results in a smaller increase of WTD than in the region of peatlands defined as minerotrophic, which reaches 55 cm depth in the summer instead of 12 cm.